Bob Antonacci: New York State Senate

 In 2018, longtime Republican Senator John DeFrancisco announced that he would not seek re-election in Senate District 50.
 DeFrancisco's decision left the District 50 seat open for the first time since 1992.
 Soon after, Antonnaci declared his candidacy for the seat.
 Democrats targeted the district as a prime pickup opportunity, lining up behind the candidacy of public school teacher John Mannion.
 Although Democrats won control of the New York State Senate in 2018, Antonacci won his election; he defeated Mannion by a margin of 51% to 49%.
 He was sworn in on December 29, 2018.

 Antonacci stepped down from his State Senate seat on December 31, 2019 after being elected to the New York State Supreme Court.

 Justice of the New York State Supreme Court

-One year into his State Senate term, Antonacci accepted nominations to run for a seat on the New York State Supreme Court, Fifth Judicial District.
+Less than a year into his State Senate term, Antonacci accepted nominations to run for a seat on the New York State Supreme Court, Fifth Judicial District.
 Antonacci sought the judgeship vacated upon the June 2019 death of James Tormey III, one of Antonacci's prominent mentors.
 In November 2019, Antonacci was elected to the New York State Supreme Court.
 He participated in a swearing-in ceremony on December 30, 2019.